How to Choose the Best Kitten Food

 Kitten feeding schedules are typically pretty different from adult cat feeding schedules.
 If you’re feeding only wet food, it’s important to offer more meals per day due to the reduced protein and fat content and higher water content in wet foods compared to dry.
 Feeding wet food also helps ensure proper hydration, but always make sure your kitten’s water bowl is fresh and full.

 When to Switch from Kitten to Cat Food

 As mentioned earlier, a kitten can typically be introduced to wet cat food or softened dry food at about four weeks old.
 After that, your kitten should remain on a kitten or all life stages cat food formula until they are ready to transition to an adult cat food around 9-12 months of age.
 When it comes to exactly how long kittens should eat kitten food, this is a topic that is best decided between you and your kittens vet.

-If you’re wondering if your kitten can eat adult cat food, the answer is generally no. The difference between kitten and cat food is the protein and fat levels and how those levels affect your kitty’s energy.
+Are you trying to understand why feed kitten food vs cat food?
+The difference between kitten and cat food is the protein and fat levels and how those levels affect your kitty’s energy.
 Dr. Anne explains that, “given the high energy requirements of kittens, adult cat food may not supply sufficient protein and fat to ensure proper growth and development of your growing kitten.”
+So if you’re wondering if your kitten can eat adult cat food, the answer is generally no.

 Foods Your Cat Shouldn’t Eat

 We’ve talked about what your kitten should eat, but there’s also a whole list of things you should avoid feeding your kitten as well.